sunshine69/go-ai-chat/README.md

 ## Features

 - Model selection
-- Can connect to MCP server currently support stdio.
-Not tested with tcp or http sse yet.
+- Can connect to MCP server currently support stdio and http streamable.
   I provided one will full tools to enable coding agent mode in mcp-stdio-q36 dir.
   User can implement new one based on the existing pattern.
 - Context trimming.
 Support different model for sumarizing the context (faster)